- Fellowship - University of Cincinnati (2008-2011), Hematology Oncology

 Muhammad Shaalan Beg, M.D., has a lot of irons in the fire at UT Southwestern Medical Center.
 And his patients are the driving force behind everything he does here.

-As a medical oncologist, Dr. Beg treats patients with pancreatic, liver, colon, and neuroendocrine tumors.
+He is Director for Gastrointestinal (GI) Medical Oncology at UT Southwestern.
+As a medical oncologist, Dr. Beg treats patients with cancer of the pancreas, bile duct, and liver.
 He is an Associate Professor of Hematology and Medical Oncology and is Medical Director of the Clinical Research Office.
+Dr. Beg conducts trials for new cancer treatments and is Principal Investigator for the Simmons Comprehensive Cancer Center Experimental Therapeutics Clinical Trials Network (ETCTN) Clinical Trial Network National Cancer Institute (NCI) UM1 grant.

 Prior to joining joined UT Southwestern in 2011, Dr. Beg attended medical school at Aga Khan University in Karachi, Pakistan, where he graduated with honors.
 He completed his residency in internal medicine and a fellowship in hematology/oncology at the University of Cincinnati.